awsdocs/amazon-sagemaker-developer-guide/doc_source/distributed-troubleshooting-model-parallel.md

 InternalServerError: We encountered an internal error.
 Please try again
 ```

 This could be caused by a SageMaker limitation while uploading the local checkpoint to Amazon S3 during training\.
-To disable checkpointing in SageMaker and follow the following example to explicitly upload the checkpoints\.
+To disable checkpointing in SageMaker, use the following example to explicitly upload the checkpoints\.

-If you run into above error, do not use `checkpoint_s3_uri` with the SageMaker `estimator` call\.
+If you run into the preceding error, do not use `checkpoint_s3_uri` with the SageMaker `estimator` call\.
 While saving checkpoints for larger models, we recommend saving checkpoints to a custom directory and passing the same to the helper function \(as a `local_path` argument\)\.

 ```
 import os